-You can initially only apply to your three preferred training providers via UCAS Teacher Training during the Apply 1 phase.
-But you’re not limited to a particular type of course – to increase your chances of training this September, we’d recommend applying to a mixture of school-led and university-led courses.
-You can make your decision on which course suits you based on your interview experience.
+With schools and universities all over England recruiting for teacher training, it’s important that you get your research right.
+You shouldn’t limit yourself to a particular type of teacher training course.
+To increase your chances of success, we’d recommend applying to a mixture of school-led and university-led courses.
+You can make the final decision on which course suits you based on your interview experience.

-To help you decide your training providers, you may find it useful to see how newly qualified teachers rated the different types of teacher training course in the 2015 NQT annual survey (PDF, 1.4MB).
+To help you make a more informed decision of the type of course that’s right for you, you may find it useful to see how newly qualified teachers rated the different types of teacher training in the 2016 NQT annual survey (PDF, 1.35MB).

 Use your school experience

-Getting school experience can also provide a great opportunity to get to know a training provider and make an impression.
-Even if they don’t have places in your chosen training course(s) and subject, the experience will help you gain a better understanding of the different options that are available, and the teachers you meet may be able to tell you about other training providers in your area.
+Getting school experience will support your application and help you decide whether teaching is right for you.
+It will also give you a great opportunity to get to know a training provider and make an impression, just in case they have available training places.
+Even if they don’t, the experience will help you gain a better understanding of the different options that are available, and the teachers you meet may be able to tell you about other training providers in your area.

 Location and costs

-- what are the public transport links like if you’ll be reliant on them to commute; how much do they cost and when do they run; do you know where your chosen providers’ placement schools are?
+- the cost of public transport and length of commute; would you know where your chosen providers’ placement schools are?